codelex-io/pro-docker/lesson_03/exercises/02/readme.md

 Build the Dockerfile that was created.
 Add a tag: `exercise_02_image` Run a new container with a name: `exercise_02_container`

-Execute `git --version` inside the running container to check it is installed correctly
+Execute `git --version` inside the running container to check if it is installed correctly

 ### Requirements for Completion